polkafoundry/polkadocs/docs/guide/README.md

 })
 ```

 There are 3 ways to invoke a contract's `@transaction` method: `sendAsync`, `sendSync`, and `sendCommit`.
 We'll explain the difference shortly.
-Before that, look carefully: we pass the parameter `newValue` to `setValue` instead of `sendAsync`.
+Before that, look carefully: we pass the parameter `newValue` to `setValue` instead of to `sendAsync`.
 This is something you must remember and get familliar with, because it is not very intuitive at first.

 Now, back to the `sendXXX` stuff.
 - `sendAsync`: send the transaction and return immediately without wait for any kind of confirmation